 “The best form of defense is an offense.”
 True, but only if your offense is so overwhelming that you won’t have much to be defensive about.
 Far too many players, as well as some courtside coaches, do not pay enough heed to the art of defense.

-Young ones are usually mesmerized by speed and power and are prone to neglecting other aspects of the game in order to display their ability at net rushing and jump smashing.
+Young ones are usually mesmerized by speed and power and are prone to neglecting other aspects of the game to display their ability at net rushing and jump smashing.

-Realistically, you need to have a balanced, complete and all-court game in order to do well at any level, anywhere.
+Realistically, you need to have a balanced, complete, and all-court game to do well at any level, anywhere.
 And the ability to defend effectively is a requisite.